First Time Visitor

 We recommend that you enter through our main entry when visiting for the first time.
 It is located near the handicap parking.
 One of our friendly greeters will be there to greet you by opening the door and handing you our church bulletin.

-Our Sunday school and Bible study classes begin at nine-thirty.
+Our Bible Study classes begin at nine-thirty.
 We have classes available for all ages.
 Our friendly greeter can direct you to our classroom locations.

 Our Sunday morning worship service begins at ten-forty.
 A nursery and children’s church is available for the younger children during this time.
 The nursery is located past the Fellowship Hall and before the Gym.
 Our worship service meets in the auditorium; feel free to sit anywhere.

 We understand that sometimes younger children are not ready for worship with the adults and that is ok.
-During the morning worship time, 10:40 a.m.-12:00 p.m Mrs. Rita Sleper and her Assistant, Brian Sprole, have Children's Church in Room 112, accross from the Nursery.
+During the morning worship time, 10:40 a.m.-12:00 p.m Mrs. Rita Sleper and her Assistant, Brian Sprole, have Children's Church in the Family Life Center Foyer (located next to the Gym).
 Childrens' Church is designed for students ages 4-9.
 The schedule for Church is as follows: opening (visit & check-in), circle lesson. prayer time, playtime in the gym, snack, and craft time.

 Leaving the Building